 Finally, don’t rule out writing for Academic Leader if you aren’t a well-known or widely published author.
 Many submissions come from first-time authors.
 Don’t downplay the relevance and usefulness of strategies and approaches that you’ve developed and that would be of interest to others with similar leadership responsibilities.
 Academic Leader prides itself on being a place where administrators can learn from and with each other.

-Once you’ve written your article, please send it as a Word doc to Jennifer Patterson Lorenzetti or Mary Bart.
+Once you’ve written your article, please send it as a Word doc to Jennifer Patterson Lorenzetti or Jon Crylen.
 Please include a brief bio (not your entire CV) with your submission.
 The review process takes about four weeks.